determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 cloud environment, we recommend using a managed Kubernetes offering such as `Google Kubernetes Engine (GKE) <https://cloud.google.com/kubernetes-engine>`__ on GCP or `Elastic Kubernetes Service (EKS) <https://aws.amazon.com/eks/>`__ on AWS.
-For more info on configuring GKE for use with Determined, refer to our :ref:`Instructions for setting up a GKE cluster <setup-gke-cluster>`.
-For info on configuring EKS, refer to our :ref:`Instructions for setting up an EKS cluster
+For more info on configuring GKE for use with Determined, refer to the :ref:`Instructions for setting up a GKE cluster <setup-gke-cluster>`.
+For info on configuring EKS, refer to the :ref:`Instructions for setting up an EKS cluster
 <setup-eks-cluster>`.

 ***************
  Configuration
 ***************

-When installing Determined using Helm, you should first configure some aspects of the Determined deployment by editing the ``values.yaml`` and ``Chart.yaml`` files in the Helm chart.
+When installing Determined using Helm, first configure some aspects of the Determined deployment by editing the ``values.yaml`` and ``Chart.yaml`` files in the Helm chart.

 Image Registry Configuration
 ============================

-To configure which image registry of Determined will be installed by the Helm chart, users should modify ``imageRegistry`` in ``values.yaml``.
-Users can specify our DockerHub public registry ``determinedai`` or specify any private registry that hosts the Determined master image.
+To configure which image registry of Determined will be installed by the Helm chart, change ``imageRegistry`` in ``values.yaml``.
+You can specify the DockerHub public registry ``determinedai`` or specify any private registry that hosts the Determined master image.

 Image Pull Secret Configuration
 ===============================

-To configure which image pull secret will be used by the Helm chart, users should modify ``imagePullSecretName`` in ``values.yaml``.
-Users can set it to empty for our DockerHub public registry or specify any secret that is configured using `kubectl create secret
+To configure which image pull secret will be used by the Helm chart, change ``imagePullSecretName`` in ``values.yaml``.
+You can set it to empty for the DockerHub public registry or specify any secret that is configured using `kubectl create secret
 <https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/>`_.